BREMERTON — With the price of secondary education going up every year, students can use any advantage they can get.

 “We’re noticing a large growth,” Flick said.
 “We’re anticipating this next year … at least 950 students, if not closer to 1,000.”

 Perhaps one of the most substantial benefits of participating in Running Start, however, is being able to earn a high school diploma and a two-year college degree simultaneously.

 Flick said the number of Running Start students who earn associates degrees when they finish high school varies from year to year.
 In the 2015-16 school year, she said 125 earned degrees.
 The year before, it was 165.

 “This year … we have over 200 potential students graduating with both,” Flick said.

 The application process for Running Start is simple.
-Students can work with their school counselor to get the process started, which includes applying as a student to Olympic College, taking an Accuplacer test to assess reading, writing and math skills to properly place a student in the right class levels in those subjects, and then turn in a physical application, along with a copy of the Accuplacer scores and an official or unofficial high school transcript to Olympic College (Flick said students need a cumulative GPA of 2.5 or higher, or write a letter of appeal to get the GPA overlooked).
+Students can work with their school counselor to get the process started, which includes applying as a student to Olympic College; taking an Accuplacer test to assess reading, writing and math skills so the student is placed in the right class levels in those subjects; and then turning in an application to Olympic College, along with a copy of Accuplacer scores and a high school transcript.

 All students must take the Accuplacer test.
-Those who place below college-level English can still participate in the program with access to a limited selection of courses until they are able to place into college-level English by re-taking the Accuplacer or by passing the appropriate below-college-level class.
+Those who place below college-level in English can still participate in the program, with access to a limited selection of courses until they are able to place into college-level English by re-taking the Accuplacer or by passing the appropriate below-college-level class.